- Measurable performance improvement based on rigorous science

 Beau has over 20 years’ experience developing video games, life-critical aerospace systems, and cyberwarfare systems.
 He’s worked on DARPA and DoD advanced research projects and successfully led teams as a Technical Director, Research Director and Principal Investigator.
 Early in his career, Beau co-founded a software company to create game engine technologies that drastically reduced game development lifecycles using revolutionary software development methods.
 At Scaled Composites, Beau became a key member of Burt Rutan’s Ansari X Prize competition-winning team — financed by Microsoft co-founder Paul Allen — creating custom spacecraft avionics and flight systems for SpaceShipOne.
 For the last 10 years, Albiston was the lead on several DARPA and DoD research projects focused on advanced simulation, cyberwarfare, and artificial intelligence.
 Beau’s most recent work with DARPA led to the successful transition of a cyber command and control system now used DoD-wide to protect against nation-state cyber threats.

-Judson is a psychiatrist, neuroscientist, and addiction specialist who currently serves as the director of research at the Center for Mindfulness at the University of Massachusetts Medical School.
+Judson is a psychiatrist, neuroscientist, and addiction specialist who currently serves as the Director of Research and Innovation, Mindfulness Center and Associate Professor at Brown University School of Public Health.
 His research focuses primarily on the neurobiology of habit formation and how to “rewire” addictions and habits.
 His numerous scientific accomplishments include: identification of brain regions that are activated with addiction; and research into the influence that meditation has on brain activity.
 He is the author of “The Craving Mind: From Cigarettes to Smartphones to Love—Why We Get Hooked & How We Can Break Bad Habits” (Yale University Press, 2017).

 Arne is a Professor of Cognitive Neuroscience at the American University of Beirut.
 He is among the world’s preeminent thinkers on the neuroscience of human performance.
 His research focuses primarily on the neural basis of creativity, altered states of consciousness (including what’s commonly known as the flow state) and the psychological effects of physical exercise.
 He has written a large number of professional articles and multiple books, including classic texts on the nature of consciousness and creativity.
 His work is also prominently featured in the international press.